selwynpolit/d9book/book/ai.md

 ## Terms
 ### RAG
 RAG stands for Retrieval-Augmented Generation, which is an AI framework that combines the capabilities of generative large language models (LLMs) with traditional information retrieval systems.

 From [this nvidia blog post from Nov 2023](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/): Retrieval-augmented generation (RAG) is a technique for enhancing the accuracy and reliability of generative AI models with facts fetched from external sources.

 In other words, it fills a gap in how LLMs work.
 Under the hood, LLMs are neural networks, typically measured by how many parameters they contain.
 An LLM’s parameters essentially represent the general patterns of how humans use words to form sentences.

-I did some testing by asking questions of my site such as: `Is there anything about floating around in the ocean on fiberglass boards?` and it showed me articles about surfing.
+I did some testing by asking questions of my site, such as: `Is there anything about floating around in the ocean on fiberglass boards?` and it showed me articles about surfing.
 I could also reference words in other languages which the AI could easily translate and find the relevant content.

 ### Vector Database